Comprehensive Security Cooperation

 In parallel with presentations, discussions, and exercises, Fellows assess security environments, identify disruptors, analyze threat systems, and probe governance issues while collaboratively building relationships and mutual understanding.

 Throughout the course, Fellows seek to develop resilient solutions to real organizational and regional security issues.
-These complementary processes enhance the capacity of regional allies, partners, and others to comprehend and cooperatively address complex security challenges in the Indo-Pacific region, thereby advancing the freedom, openness, stability, prosperity, and security of the Indo-Pacific region.
+These complementary processes enhance the capacity of regional allies, partners, and others to comprehend and cooperatively address complex security challenges in the Indo-Pacific region, thereby advancing its freedom, openness, stability, prosperity, and security.

 CSC aims to contribute to a free, open, prosperous and secure Indo-Pacific by: